What Does Meth Smell Like?

 What Does Meth Smell Like When Smoked?

 What does meth smoke smell like?
 When meth is smoked, it can produce a strong and unpleasant odor that can be described as a mixture of chemicals, ammonia, and gasoline.
-The smell can be pungent, sweet, or even sour, depending on the purity of the drug and the method of production.
+The smell can be pungent, sweet, or even sour, depending on the purity of the drug and the production method.

 Get Help.
 Get Better.
 Get Your Life Back.